Thomas1B/Jeeopardy-/README.md

 # Jeopardy!

-WWelcome to the classic Jeopardy game!
+Welcome to the classic Jeopardy game!

 This game runs using Python with PyQt5 module for the gui.